Selfie in front of the Houses of Parliament. Stood left to right are: David Mason, Lord Alf Dubs, and Jack Kushner

 Our priorities are:

-• Tackling the housing crisis facing refugees, with a goal of extending the ‘move on’ period for new refugees from 28 to 56 days.
+• Tackling the housing crisis facing refugees, with a goal of introducing a permanent 56 day ‘move-on’ period for new refugees.

 • For donors to increase the provision of flexible, timely international aid, ensuring the needs and priorities of forcibly displaced people and host communities are better addressed.